Finite-time analysis of single-timescale actor-critic: Introduction

-Under the two-timescale AC setting \cite{zeng2021two,khodadadian2022finite,hong2023two}, \cite{wu2020finite} established the finite-time local convergence to a stationary point at a sample complexity of $\widetilde{\mathcal{O}}(\epsilon^{-2.5})$ with finite action space. \cite{xu2020non} studied both local convergence and global convergence for two-timescale (natural) AC, with $\widetilde{\mathcal{O}}(\epsilon^{-2.5})$ and $\widetilde{\mathcal{O}}(\epsilon^{-4})$ sample complexity, respectively, under the discounted accumulated reward.
-The algorithm collects multiple samples to update the critic. \cite{chen2022global} established the global convergence of two-timescale AC methods for solving LQR, where only a single sample is used to update the critic in each iteration.
+Under the two-timescale AC setting, \cite{wu2020finite} established the finite-time local convergence to a stationary point at a sample complexity of $\widetilde{\mathcal{O}}(\epsilon^{-2.5})$ under the undiscounted time-average reward setting. \cite{xu2020non} studied both local convergence and global convergence for two-timescale (natural) AC, with $\widetilde{\mathcal{O}}(\epsilon^{-2.5})$ and $\widetilde{\mathcal{O}}(\epsilon^{-4})$ sample complexity, respectively, under the discounted accumulated reward.
+The algorithm collects multiple samples to update the critic. \cite{hong2023two} proposed a two-timescale stochastic approximation algorithm for bilevel optimization and the algorithm was subsequently employed in the context of two-timescale AC. \cite{chen2022global} established the global convergence of two-timescale AC methods for solving LQR, where only a single sample is used to update the critic in each iteration.

-Under the single-timescale setting, \cite{fu2020single} considered the least-squares temporal difference (LSTD) update for critic and obtained the optimal policy within the energy-based policy class for both linear function approximation and nonlinear function approximation using neural networks. \cite{zhou2023single} studied single-timescale AC on LQR.
+Under the single-timescale setting, \cite{fu2020single} considered the least-squares temporal difference (LSTD) update for the critic and obtained the optimal policy within the energy-based policy class for both linear function approximation and nonlinear function approximation using neural networks. \cite{zhou2023single} studied single-timescale AC on LQR.
 In addition, \cite{chen2021closing} and \cite{olshevsky2023small} considered the single-timescale AC in general MDP cases, which have been reviewed and compared in \Cref{contribution}.

-\textbf{Policy gradient methods.} The asymptotic convergence of policy gradient methods has been well established in \cite{williams1992simple,sutton1999policy,baxter2001infinite,kakade2001natural} via stochastic approximation methods \cite{borkar2009stochastic}.
-Some recent works have shown that PG methods can find the global optimum of some particular class of problems, such as LQR~\cite{fazel2018global,malik2019derivative} and tabular case problem~\cite{agarwal2020optimality}.
-Under general function approximation setting, finite-time convergence of PG methods was analyzed in \cite{agarwal2020optimality,zhang2020global,xu2019sample,xu2020improved}.
-Specifically, \cite{agarwal2020optimality} established the finite-time convergence of PG methods under both tabular policy parameterizations and general parametric policy classes. \cite{zhang2020global} showed that a variant of PG methods can attain an $\epsilon$-accurate stationary point at a sample complexity of $\mathcal{O}(\epsilon^{-2})$, where they adopted Monte-Carlo sampling to find an unbiased estimation of policy gradient. \cite{xu2019sample,xu2020improved} studied the variance reduction PG and acceleration PG.